TomTomoki/CSC548-TeamStorage/README.md

 # CSC548-TeamStorage
-This si a TeamStorage's repository in CSC548
+This is a TeamStorage's repository in CSC548